 Agency must ensure that Ryan White is the Payer of last resort and must have policies and procedures addressing strategies to enroll all eligible uninsured clients into Medicare, Medicaid, private health insurance and other programs.
 Agency policy must also address coordination of benefits, billing and collection.
 Clients eligible for Department of Veterans Affairs (VA) benefits are duly eligible for Ryan White services and therefore exempted from the payer of last resort requirement. • Agency must verify 3 rd party payment coverage for eligible services at every visit or monthly (whichever is less frequent) Information in client's files that includes proof of screening for insurance coverage (i.e. hard/scanned copy of results) Source Citation: HAB Monitoring Standards; Part I: Universal Standards; Section B: Eligibility Determination/Screening #1 and #2 Source Citation: HIV/AIDS Bureau (HAB) Policy Clarification Notice #13-02 4.9 Charges for Services Agency must institute Policies and Procedures for cost sharing including enrollment fees, premiums, deductibles, co-payments, co-insurance, sliding fee discount, etc. and an annual cap on these charges.
 Agency should not charge any of the above fees regardless of terminology to any Ryan White eligible patient whose gross income level (GIL)is ≤ 100% of the Federal Poverty Level (FPL) as documented in the CPCDMS for any services provided.
-Clients whose gross income is between 101-300% may be charged annual aggregate fees in accordance with the legislative mandate outlined below: ■ 101%-200% of FPL5% or less of GIL ■ 201%-300% of FPL7% or less of GIL ■ >300% of FPL10% or less of GIL Additionally, agency must implement the following: ■ Six (6) month evaluation of clients to establish individual fees and cap (i.e. the six (6) month CPCDMS registration or registration update.) ■ Tracking of charges ■ A process for alerting the billing system when the cap is reached so client will not be charged for the rest of the calendar year. ■ Documentation of fees 4.10 Information on Program and Eligibility/Sliding Fee Schedule Agency must provide broad-based dissemination of information regarding the availability of services.
-All clients accessing services must be provided with a clear description of their sliding fee charges in a simple understandable format at intake and annually at registration update.
-Agency has a written substantiated annual plan to targeted populations Zip code data show provider is reaching clients throughout service
+Clients whose gross income is between 101-300% may be charged annual aggregate fees in accordance with the legislative mandate outlined below: ■ 101%-200% of FPL5% or less of GIL ■ 201%-300% of FPL10% or less of GIL Additionally, agency must implement the following: ■ Six (6) month evaluation of clients to establish individual fees and cap (i.e. the six (6) month CPCDMS registration or registration update.) ■ Tracking of charges ■ A process for alerting the billing system when the cap is reached so client will not be charged for the rest of the calendar year. ■ Documentation of fees Review of Policies and Procedures indicates compliance Review of system for tracking patient charges and payments indicate compliance Review of charges and payments in client records indicate compliance with annual cap Sliding fee application forms on client record is consistent with Federal guidelines 4.10 Information on Program and Eligibility/Sliding Fee Schedule Agency has a written substantiated Agency must provide broad-based dissemination of information regarding the availability of services.
+All clients accessing services must be provided with a clear description of their sliding fee charges in a simple understandable format at intake and annually at registration update. annual plan to targeted populations Zip code data show provider is reaching clients throughout service